-- Burglary is illegal entry into a structure with the intent to commit a crime – most commonly theft.
+- Burglary is illegal entry into a structure intending to commit a crime – most commonly theft.
 The building could be a public one (like a store or business) or a private one (like a storage shed).

-- Possession of burglary tools means owning items like crowbars or glass cutters with the intention of using them to enter a building unlawfully.
+- Possession of burglary tools means owning items like crowbars or glass cutters to unlawfully use them to enter a building.

 - Criminal trespass to residence occurs when someone enters another person’s dwelling and remains there for an extended time.
-The penalty is increased if the residence is occupied while the crime takes place.
+The penalty is increased if the residence is occupied while the crime occurs.

-- Residential burglary means unlawfully entering a place where people live with the intent to commit a crime, and comes with incredibly severe consequences.
+- Residential burglary means unlawfully entering a place where people live with the intent to commit a crime, and it has incredibly severe consequences.
 This could mean spending much of the next two decades in prison.

-Home invasion is similar to residential burglary only a more serious crime.
-It occurs where the defendant enters someone else’s home and tries to harm the homeowner in some way.
-What’s really important in home invasion cases is the intent to harm an individual inside the victim’s home.
+Home invasion is similar to residential burglary, only a more serious crime.
+It occurs when the defendant enters someone else’s home and tries to harm the homeowner somehow.
+The intent to harm an individual inside the victim’s home is important in home invasion cases.
 Home invasion is a Class X felony and carries 6-30 years in prison.
 If the defendant causes the victim great bodily harm, the suspect will have to serve 85% of the sentence imposed by the Judge.

-There may be ways to disprove the intent to commit a crime or harm somebody, and this is where you need an experienced criminal lawyer.
+There may be ways to disprove the intent to commit a crime or harm somebody; this is where you need an experienced criminal lawyer.
 Mr. Weisberg has worked as a prosecuting attorney and knows what the other side will try to do and say to make the conviction stick.
-With the strong defense he can provide, you can expect a much better outcome.
+You can expect a much better outcome with the strong defense he can provide.
 By calling Andrew W. Weisberg for your free case review, you’re taking the first steps toward the best possible chance of keeping your freedom.

 Skokie Burglary Lawyer Andrew M. Weisberg Protects You from the Prosecution

 As a felony offense, burglary can have profound penalties.
-The most significant is probably an extended prison sentence, the length of which can vary depending on the type of burglary and the severity of the crime.
-Sentences for burglary are typically three to seven years in length, while burgling a school, day care center, or place of worship can be four to fifteen years long.
-Trespassing could mean one to three years in prison, and home invasion carries the hefty sentence of 6 to 30 years or much longer if the suspect is carrying a gun at the time of the crime.
-Even after serving your time, the stigma of a conviction will follow you to every job interview and housing application, and could mean loss of child custody.
+The most significant is probably an extended prison sentence, the length of which can vary depending on the burglary type and the crime’s severity.
+Sentences for burglary are typically three to seven years in length, while burgling a school, daycare center, or place of worship can be four to fifteen years long.
+Trespassing could mean one to three years in prison, and home invasion carries a hefty sentence of 6 to 30 years or much longer if the suspect is carrying a gun at the time of the crime.
+Even after serving your time, the stigma of a conviction will follow you to every job interview and housing application and could mean the loss of child custody.

-Burglary charges are extremely serious, but Andrew Weisberg has the knowledge and skill to aggressively protect your rights.
-He will make absolutely certain that you are treated fairly, and that anything brought against you is allowed only after following the strictest procedures.
+Burglary charges are extremely serious, but Andrew Weisberg has the knowledge and skill to protect your rights aggressively.
+He will make absolutely certain that you are treated fairly and that anything brought against you is allowed only after following the strictest procedures.
 And he will work tirelessly to get your charges reduced, dropped, or dismissed, depending on your situation.

 Working with Mr. Weisberg on your burglary case allows you to rest assured that you have an experienced, competent defense attorney representing you.
 You deserve to have your dignity intact and your constitutional rights respected, and he will fight hard for you or your loved one.
 Don’t delay in contacting us today for your free case analysis.